Samantha-Byrd/Oil-Gas-Royalty-Analysis-Model/README.md

 # Oil-Gas-Royalty-Analysis-Model
-This project is an Excel-based model designed to analyze how different variables impact royalty payments in oil and gas operations.
+This project is a simple Excel-based model designed to estimate royalty payments in oil and gas operations.

+Inputs:

+Oil production (barrels)
+Oil price ($ per barrel)
+Royalty rate (%)

+Outputs:

+Total revenue
+Estimated royalty payment

+This project demonstrates a foundational understanding of how royalty payments are calculated, which is relevant to roles in land administration and owner relations.